Article Table Of Contents

 Then, we ranked each neighborhood in San Jose, California for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of San Jose.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of San Jose.

-Read on below to learn more about these terrible places around San Jose to live.
-Or skip to the end to see the list of all 17 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 18 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around San Jose